puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/glossary.md

 Which resources should be managed before which others.

 By default, the order of a [manifest](#manifest) is not the order in which resources are managed.
 You must declare a [relationship](#relationship) if a resource depends on other resources.
-See ["Relationships and Ordering"][lang_puppet_relationships] in the Puppet language reference for more details.

 ## parameter